The Marine

-The Marine is a 2006 American action film directed by John Bonito, and starring professional wrestler John Cena in his acting debut.
-It was executive produced by Vince McMahon through the film production division of WWE, called WWE Studios, and distributed in the United States by 20th Century Fox.
-The screenplay was written by Alan B. McElroy and Michelle Gallagher.
+The Marine is a 2006 American action film directed by John Bonito from a story written by Alan B. McElroy and Michelle Gallagher.
+It stars professional wrestler John Cena, in his acting debut.
+It was executive produced by Vince McMahon through the film production division of WWE called WWE Films and distributed in the United States by 20th Century Fox.
+In the film, a recently discharged U.S. Marine goes after a group of diamond thieves after they kidnapped his wife.

-The Marine was released theatrically on October 13, 2006 to negative reviews and grossed $22 million against a production budget of $15 million.
+The Marine was released theatrically on October 13, 2006, to negative reviews and grossed $22 million against a production budget of $15 million.
 It is the first entry in The Marine film series, spawning five direct-to-video sequels.

 Plot

-In Iraq, John Triton, a U.S. Marine arrives at an al-Qaeda hideout, where a group of terrorists are preparing to behead several hostages.
+In Iraq, John Triton, a U.S. Marine, arrives at an al-Qaeda hideout, where a group of terrorists are preparing to behead several hostages.
 Disregarding direct orders to wait for reinforcements, Triton attacks the extremists and rescues the hostages.
 The next morning, his colonel informs Triton that he is being honorably discharged for disobeying direct orders.